rust-lang/rls/contributing.md

 many actual tests exists yet.
 There is signifcant [work to do](https://github.com/rust-lang-nursery/rls/issues/12) before we have a comprehensive testing story.

+You can run the RLS in command line mode by running with an argument (any argument), e.g., `cargo run -- foo`.
+You need to run it in the root directory of the project to be analysed.
+This should initialise the RLS (which will take some time for large projects) and then give you a `>` prompt.
+Type `help` (or just `h`) to see the commands available.

+The command line interface is useful for debugging and testing, especially to narrow down a bug to either the RLS or a client.

 ## Standard library support